Taxes on Capital Gains and Agricultural Income

 LTCG is the profit earned from the sale of a capital asset held for a longer period:

-- Equity Shares and Mutual Funds: If held for more than 12 months, LTCG exceeding ₹1 lakh is taxed at 10% without the benefit of indexation.
+- Equity Shares and Mutual Funds: If held for more than 12 months, LTCG exceeding ₹1.25 lakh

-- Other Assets: If held for more than 36 months, LTCG is taxed at 20% with the benefit of indexation.
+- Other Assets(like debt funds): If held for more than 36 months, LTCG is taxed

 Exemptions on Capital Gains